 (3) All users of University IT resources are responsible for ensuring that they use them in efficient, ethical, and lawful ways.

 (4) Only authorised users are permitted access to University IT resources (see Section 2 for definition).

 (5) The University plans to participate in eduroam;

 (6) Authorised users of University IT resources may use them only to discharge the responsibilities of their positions as employees, to further their studies/instruction as students, to conduct their official business with the University, or in other activities sanctioned by the University.
 All usage must be efficient, ethical and lawful.
 Questions concerning usage should be referred to CIDO.

 (7) Passwords and login details are provided for the sole use of the authorised user.
 They should be treated as private and confidential, and must not be divulged or distributed.

-(8) Only the authorised owner or the Director, Information Technology or authorised support staff may read, change (including remove) or copy any data, programs, files or directories on any University computer or other computers accessed using the University network.
+(8) Only the authorised owner or the Chief Information and Digital Officer or authorised support staff may read, change (including remove) or copy any data, programs, files or directories on any University computer or other computers accessed using the University network.